-What can be treated with Advanced Electrolysis?
+What can Advanced Electrolysis treat?

 Milia are tiny cysts that contain keratin and sebum (lipid epithelial plugs or epidermal inclusion cysts).
-The exact cause is unknown but they are possibly related to diet.
-It is also reported that the use of heavy, rich creams or a change in the use of facial products or routine can be attributed to the reason for their appearance.
-Certainly they are prevalent following holidays when rich sun creams have been liberally used to protect from the sun.
+They are usually white, firm to touch and the size of a pinhead.
+Milia most commonly occur over the upper cheeks and under the eyes, but can occur anywhere on the body.
+They can appear on their own or in clusters.
+The exact cause is unknown but they can develop after any skin trauma.
+It is also thought that the use of heavy, rich creams or a change in facial products can be the cause of their appearance.
+They are seen more often after holidays when rich sun creams have been used to protect the skin from the sun.

-Campbell De Morgan Spot / Cherry Angioma
+Campbell De Morgan Spot / Cherry Angioma / Blood Spots

-Telangiectasia (Red Veins)
+Telangiectasia (Red Veins or Thread Veins)

 How long will my treatment session last?

-What will I feel during the treatment?
+What will I feel during the procedure?